microsoftgraph/microsoft-graph-docs-contrib/concepts/security-ediscovery-appauthsetup.md

 ### Step 2: Create client secrets or certificates

-Now that your app is registered, expand **Manage** on the left of the Azure portal, then select **Certificates & secrets**.
+Now that your app is registered, on the left pane in the Azure portal, expand **Manage**, and then select **Certificates & secrets**.
 Here, you can create a client secret or upload a certificate, depending on your authentication needs:

 For a client secret, select **New client secret**, add a description, and select **Add** to save it.
 Make sure to copy and securely store the secret value for authentication later.
-Otherwise, you may have to create a new secret.
+Otherwise, you might have to create a new secret.

 You can optionally upload a certificate to use along with the application ID for automation purposes.